dekuNukem/duckyPad/README.md

 ## 🆕 duckyPad Pro

-duckyPad Pro is an updated model released in 2024 with:
+duckyPad Pro is an updated model with:

 * Rotary Encoders
 * More Keys